Ayush-D2004/E-Commerce-Analytics/reports/INSIGHTS.md

 | 8 | `housewares` | R$ 0.49M | 3.57% | 53.33% |

 ### Strategic Implications
-- **Core Revenue Drivers**: The top 7 categories drive nearly half of marketplace GMV, while the remaining ~64 categories account for the long tail.
+- **Core Revenue Drivers**: The top 7 categories account for ~49.8% of merchandise revenue (and the top 8 exceed 50% at 53.3%), while the remaining ~63 categories account for the long tail.
 - **Supply Stability**: Supply disruptions or seller churn in `health_beauty` and `watches_gifts` have a disproportionate impact on top-line platform revenue.

 ---

 ## 4. Geographic Distribution & Regional Disparities

-Demand and supply are heavily clustered in the industrialized Southeast region:
+Demand and supply are heavily concentrated in the industrialized Southeast region:

 ### State-by-State Revenue Contribution
 - **São Paulo (`SP`)**: R$ 5.20M (38.28% of revenue, 41,750 orders).